precabal/spyne/README.rst

-*** Modified Spyne Server to allow GET verb in order to test with API uptime tools such as Stackdriver.
+** Modified Spyne Server to allow GET verb in order to test with API uptime tools such as Stackdriver **